-The RLF focusses on Financial Risks and numeric limits only and hence excludes the governance around breaches of policies and procedures, the approved product list or other operational risk related issues.
-These are covered by the Operational Risk Management Framework and Non-Financial Risk Limit Framework ("NFRL").
+Breaches of policies and procedures, the approved product list or other operational risk related issues are covered by the Operational Risk Management Framework.
 Non-Financial risks covered are specified in the DCME's Operational Risk Taxonomy, a subset of the firm's Risk Inventory and limits are designed to manage key risks within the parameters set out in the RAS.